Incommensurate magnetic modulation in K-rich cryptomelane, K$_x$Mn$_8$O$_{16}$ ($x\approx1.45$): Discussion

 There is also a strong correspondence between our work and the helical ferrimagnetism model proposed by Sato \textit{et al.}~\cite{sato1997magnetism,sato1999charge} for K$_{1.5}$(H$_3$O)$_x$Mn$_8$O$_{16}$.
 In this model, there are modulated spin and charge behaviours with length-scales $\lambda_\mathrm{m}$ and $\lambda_\mathrm{c}$ respectively, along the crystallographic axis of the tunnels.
 The modulated charge behaviour is due to mixed valent Mn$^{3+}$/Mn$^{4+}$.
-When $\lambda_\mathrm{c}/\lambda_\mathrm{m}=n$ ($n$ being any integer), there will be a slight net magnetic moment.
-It is argued that for $25<T<55$\,K, $n$ is an integer, and the transition at $T\approx25$\,K results in $n$ no longer having an integer value, hence the lack of a net moment below this temperature.
-This model, for $T_3<T<T_2$, would be best represented in terms of propagation vectors by a dual-$\vec{k}$ model with $\vec{k}_\mathrm{mag}=(0,0,k_z)$ and $\vec{k}_\mathrm{mag}=(0,0,0)$, which is precisely what we show.
-Assuming charge-ordering length $\lambda_\mathrm{c}=8c$, $\lambda_\mathrm{c}/\lambda_\mathrm{m}\approx3$ for $k_z=0.37$, which is precisely the condition they propose for a slight net magnetic moment.
+The charge modulation will determine the magnitude, and the spin modulation will determine the orientation, of individual spins.
+For a normal helical magnetic system, there will be no net moment.
+However, with this combination of charge and spin modulations, it is argued that when $\lambda_\mathrm{c}/\lambda_\mathrm{m}=n$ ($n$ being any integer), there will be a slight net magnetic moment.
+Sato \textit{et al.} hypothesise that for $25<T<55$\,K, $n$ is an integer, and the transition at $T\approx25$\,K results in $n$ no longer having an integer value, hence the lack of a net moment below this temperature.
+This model, for $T_3<T<T_2$, would be best represented in terms of propagation vectors by a dual-$\vec{k}$ model with $\vec{k}_\mathrm{mag}=(0,k_y,0)$ and $\vec{k}_\mathrm{mag}=(0,0,0)$, which is precisely what we show.
+Assuming charge-ordering length $\lambda_\mathrm{c}=8b$ (where $b$ is the lattice parameter along the tunnel axis), $\lambda_\mathrm{c}/\lambda_\mathrm{m}=8\cdot0.37\approx3$ for $k_y=0.37$, which is precisely the condition they propose for a slight net magnetic moment.
 Additionally, our isothermal and variable-temperature DC susceptibility measurements resemble those reported~\cite{sato1997magnetism,sato1999charge}.
-Our work therefore supports the helical ferrimagnetism model of Sato \textit{et al.}~\cite{sato1997magnetism,sato1999charge}
+Our work therefore supports the helical ferrimagnetism model of Sato \textit{et al.}~\cite{sato1997magnetism,sato1999charge} Experimentally, a similar incommensurate magnetic order has been reported for rutile $\beta$-MnO$_2$~\cite{regulski2004short} based on neutron diffraction, and attributed to Sato \textit{et al.}'s~\cite{sato1997magnetism,sato1999charge} helical ferrimagnetism model.